masterbtc/documentation-1/docs/markdown/pages/Claim.md

 ## Authentication Workflows

-An authentication system would have the three following workflows to register, create and verify a verifiable claim.
+There are three major steps for a claim based authentication mechanism: claim registration, claim creation and claim verification.

 ![](./../plantUml/out/claim/../../../../plantUml/out/claim/claim-authentication-workflow/claim-authentication-workflow.svg)

 *claim authentication workflows*

-There are three major steps for a claim based authentication mechanism: claim registration, claim creation and claim verification.

-The claim **registration process** register a claim to an account in the way that an attestor attests an account with the claims root hash as payload.
+The claim **registration process** registers a claim to an account in the way that an attestor attests an account with the claims root hash as payload.
 This ensures that a claim is created and / or verified by a trusted entity.

 An attested account holder can then **create** verifiable **claims** self sovereignly.
-One can decide which subset of registered claim user data one wants to share and a verifier can later verify the authenticity of this subset without knowing the whole registered claim data.
-To do so, one selects the user data to claim, creates the claim and signs it in the way described in the Attestation Protocol, where the payload contains the previous created claim.
+To do so, one selects the necessary claim user data, creates the claim and signs it in the way described in the Attestation Protocol.
+The resulting data set (containing the previously created claim as payload) is a verifiable claim and ready to be shared with a verifier.

+To **verify** a verifiable **claim**, one needs to follow the Attestation Protocol verification process with two additionally verification steps.

+The first step is to verify the integrity of a claim.
+At the point of signed data checking, one needs to extract the previously created claim embedded into the singed data payload, recreate the root hash (based on the claim user data and hashes) and compare it with the claims rootHash value.

-The verifier then is able to **verify** the **claim** against the self created root hash (based on the claim user data and hashes) and the root hash attached to the claim creator account.
-If these hashes match, The same verification process comes into place as described in the Attestation Protocol.
-If the verification process succeed, the verifier can be sure that the claim is indeed signed by the claim creator account, the claim data are valid and attested by a trustworthy entity.
+The second step needs to be embedded into the entity check process.
+One simply checks if the claim creator account contains the self-created root hash as payload, which proves that the claim is attested by an attestor account.
+If the Attestation Protocol verification process finally succeed, the verifier can be sure that the claim is indeed signed by the claim creator account, the claim data are valid and attested by an entity which is itself attested by a trustworthy entity.

-## Possible Use Cases

-Because such an identifier, in the end, is an ordinary [asymmetric key pair](https://en.wikipedia.org/wiki/Public-key_cryptography), an entity can do all the things an asymmetric key pair provides, like encrypting messages, signing documents or authentication.

-- An entity could for example create its **own PKI** with the identifier acting as a root certificate and then has a system where even the trust root can be verified and validated.

-- One could **sign documents** for ones customer where a third party can validate and verify that these documents are signed by this specific user.

-- A **login system**, similar to [Facebook](https://developers.facebook.com/docs/facebook-login/) or [Google](https://developers.google.com/identity/sign-in/web/sign-in) Login could be developed where an entity can easily login with its identifier without revealing its private data and relying on a centralized infrastructure.